Twig6943/MangoHudandGoverlayInstaller/README.md

 1.Extract the scripts to your /home/Downloads folder.

-2.Mark the script as executable.
+2.Mark the install.sh as executable.

 chmod +x install.sh